dustinhayes/JS-Unplugged/README.md

 For reasons we're not going to discus, don't use this pattern.
 It's considered bad practice.
 There are a handful of situations where this is useful, but in most cases it's not what you should be reaching for.

 ### Expression Vs. Named Expression Vs. Declaration
 Obviously `(function () {});` is pretty useless alone.
 We are most likely creating this function so we can use it later on.
 We do that by assigning a reference to the function.
 There are quite a few ways to assign a reference to a function, some better than others.

 #### Function Expression
 To create a function expression, we assign an anonymous function to a variable using the `var` keyword.
 ```javascript
 var func = function () {};
 ```

+It should be noted that this does not name the function. `function () {}` remains anonymous.
+It does, however, allow us to reference the function with a variable name.

 #### Named Function Expression
 Naming the function has a few benefits.
 First, and most importantly, it allows us to see the function name in the console.
 Second, it allows us to reference the function within the function to allow for recursion.
 We cover recursion in Functions II.
 We'll also see more about why this is useful later on.